puavo-org/puavo-web/rest/doc/SSO_APP_DEVS.md

 # Opinsys Single Sign-On (SSO) for remote applications

-For now to implement Opinsys SSO to a remote application you must receive a shared secret from Opinsys staff.
+For now to implement Opinsys SSO to a remote application you must receive a shared secret from Opinsys support (tuki aet opinsys.fi).
 To receive it you must provide a fully qualified domain name (fqdn) for your application and a human readable name for it which will be displayed on the login form on our end.

 Once the shared sercret is in place the remote application may redirect user's web browser to `https://api.opinsys.fi/v3/sso` with a `return_to`